 Roslyn House, Liverpool Road, Croydon, 2013

-Croydon is a suburb near to Strathfield, which was a train hub for Sydney.
+Croydon is a suburb near to Strathfield, which was a main train hub for Sydney.
 This was where the main train line pushed out west to outback New South Wales and it would most conveniently have enabled George Wise to easily go back and forwards from Wellington to Sydney.
 I am sure that this move from Paddington, afforded to him by the massive profits his stores were making, allowed George Wise to purchase a large and impressive home for his family.
-The black and white newspaper photo from 1925 shows some of the former lines of Roslyn House including bay windows and what looks like wrap around verandas.
+The black and white newspaper photo from 1925 shows some of the former lines of Roslyn House including bay windows and what looks like wrap around verandahs.

 Sydney Morning Herald, 11 July 1925